 Of course, Queenstown has all the adrenaline-pumping activities you could ever want, but if you don’t wish to spend all your money on thrill-seeking, there is the perfect solution of relaxation just across the lake at the gardens.
-There’s a fun playground for kids, Frisbee golf to play, tennis and an immersive trail with stunning views.
-We spent several hours on the trail and at the lake shore.
+There’s a fun playground for kids, Frisbee golf to play, tennis, and an immersive trail with stunning views.
+We spent several hours on the trail and at the lakeshore.
 It was so wonderful to take in all the scenery and even though there were plenty of people around, it didn’t feel crowded, especially the further in you followed the trail.

 I understand this isn’t in Queenstown, however, there is a day tour that leaves from Queenstown which is what we took.

-And I highly recommend doing this for a couple reasons.
+And I highly recommend doing this for a couple of reasons.
 One, the tour bus driver is very knowledgeable about the area and you learn some neat things on the way there.
 Two, the bus windows extend to the roof so you get to take in so much of the incredible views, which you would not be able to do in your own vehicle.
-And three, the roads are a bit dangerous so if you are not used to the winding, tiny roads near Milford Sound, it might be best leaving those to locals.
+And three, the roads are a bit dangerous so if you are not used to the winding, tiny roads near Milford Sound, it might be best to leave those to locals.

 The day tour makes a few stops along the way so you can get out and take pictures and take in the scenery.
 This was probably one of our favorite tours we did.
 The views really are indescribable, especially the closer you get to the ocean.
 And at one point we stopped among some gorgeous mountains to fill our water bottles up in the spring.